michaelmacinnis/oh/README.md

 same syntax for code and data, channels and pipes can, in many cases, be used interchangeably.
 This homoiconic nature also allows oh to support fexprs which, in turn, allow oh to be easily extended.
-In fact, much of oh (currently, 529 of 6049 lines of code) is written in oh.
+In fact, much of oh is written in oh.
+(Currently, 529 of 6049 lines of code).

 For a detailed comparison to other Unix shells see: [Comparing oh to other Unix Shells](https://htmlpreview.github.io/?https://raw.githubusercontent.com/michaelmacinnis/oh/master/doc/comparison.html)